 If you feel like you don’t enjoy anything, push yourself to do something you once enjoyed, even if it is just for a few minutes.
 This can help you get back in the swing of things.

 - Concentrate on the present moment

-- Help Others
+- Help others

-- Listen to music and sing along
+- Listen to music (sing or whistle along)

 Meditation has also shown to make a positive impact on depression, and I have recently started incorporating this into my weekly routine.

 Personally, I have found meditation helpful for me and my depression.
 I would like to start meditating daily so that is a personal goal for me.

 Here is a guided meditation video to help with depression:

 You May Also be Interested in: Talk Space Online Therapy

 Education and Behavior – Keeping Adults on the Same Page for Kids